AshwinSundar/ashwinsundar/content/posts/quit-linkedin.md

 <img title = "Office Space flair" alt = "Office Space flair" src = "/blog/assets/quit-linkedin/office-space-flair.jpg">
 <figcaption style = 'text-align: center;'>Pins might have been better</figcaption>

 Accumulating “recommendations” and “endorsements” are how one accumulates flair.
-Tactics like timing posts such that colleagues see it during their lunch break or on the way home is the newest form of soft-power in the workplace.
+It is important to carefully submit new posts such that colleagues see it during their lunch break or on the way home.
+Tactics like this are the newest form of soft-power in the workplace.
 Carefully crafted posts that parrot one’s employer’s media guidelines are how one builds clout.
 Writing in passive voice and third-person about topics, in a vague and circumspect manner, with strange punctuation, is how one gets "reactions" - the social currency of LinkedIn[^clauses].

 ---